-2.21.
-Current / Non-current classification
+2.21 Current / Non-current classification

-The companies present assets and liabilities to be classified as either Current or Non-current.
+The Companies present assets and liabilities to be classified as either Current or Non-current.

 - a) Assets: An asset is classified as current when it satisfies any of the following criteria: - 1. it is expected to be realized in, or is intended for sale or consumption in, the entity's normal operating cycle; - 2. it is held primarily for the purpose of being traded; - 3. it is expected to be realized within twelve months after the balance sheet date; or - 4. it is cash or a cash equivalent unless it is restricted from being exchanged or used to settle a liability for at least twelve months after the balance sheet date - 5.
-All other assets are classified as non-current. - b) Liabilities: A liability is classified as current when it satisfies any of the following criteria: - 1. it is expected to be settled in, the entity's normal operating cycle; - 2. it is held primarily for the purpose of being traded; it is due to be settled within twelve months after the balance sheet date; or - 3.
-The Company does not have an unconditional right to defer settlement of the liability for at least twelve months after the balance sheet date. - 4.
+All other assets are classified as non-current. - b) Liabilities: A liability is classified as current when it satisfies any of the following criteria: - 1 it is expected to be settled in, the entity's normal operating cycle; - 2. it is held primarily for the purpose of being traded; it is due to be settled within twelve months after the balance sheet date; or - 3.
+The Company does not have an unconditional right to defer settlement of the liability for at least twelve months after the balance sheet date.
+Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification. - 4.
 All other liabilities are classified as non-current.